Bovey Tracey: History

 One member of the family, William de Tracy, was implicated in the murder of Archbishop Thomas Becket in Canterbury Cathedral in 1170.
 It is thought that he rebuilt the parish church of St Peter, St Paul and St Thomas of Canterbury as penance for the murder.
-In the early 13th century Henry de Tracey created a borough here and in 1259 was granted the right to hold a weekly market and an annual three-day fair.
+In the early 13th century, Henry de Tracey created a borough here and, in 1259, was granted the right to hold a weekly market and an annual three-day fair.

-During the English Civil War on 9 January 1646, Oliver Cromwell and a contingent of his Roundhead army entered Bovey Tracey after dark and caught part of Lord Wentworth's Regiment by surprise, catching a number of officers playing cards in an inn.
+During the English Civil War, on 9 January 1646, Oliver Cromwell and a contingent of his Roundhead army entered Bovey Tracey after dark and caught part of Lord Wentworth's Regiment by surprise, catching a number of officers playing cards in an inn.
 Many of Wentworth's Royalist troops escaped, but Cromwell did capture about 400 horses.
 If local legend is to be believed, the Royalists escaped by throwing coins from the windows in order to distract the poorly paid Roundhead troops.
 The next day a battle was fought on nearby Bovey Heath ending in victory for Cromwell's army.

-The name of Cromwell lives on in the town today in both the public house "The Cromwell Arms" and the remains of a nearby stone arch, known locally (and incorrectly) as "Cromwell's Arch".
-The arch is actually what is left of a priory that stood previously on the site of the nearby Baptist Church.
+The name of Cromwell lives on in the town today in both the public house, The Cromwell Arms, and the remains of a nearby stone arch, known locally (and incorrectly) as Cromwell's Arch.
+The arch is claimed to be what is left of a priory that stood previously on the site of the nearby Baptist Church.
+It has been shown through many historical documents that this is a local myth perpetuated by local historians, and that there is no evidence that a priory once stood in the centre of Bovey Tracey.

 The Bovey Tracey Potteries operated from the 1750s for about 200 years.